Guide

 How do I handle FICA taxes on my employees' tips?

-You must withhold FICA taxes from your employees' tips and pay the matching employer amount, but you can claim a credit for the employer match when you file the annual income tax for your business.
+You must withhold FICA taxes from your employees' tips and pay the matching employer amount.
+You can claim a credit for the employer match when you file the annual income tax return for your business.
 As of 2025, although up to $25,000 in tip income is not subject to income tax, these payments are still subject to FICA taxes.

 Get one month free